 The summer of my Bigfoot obsession began with an episode of MonsterQuest on the History Channel, which had long since stopped showing shows about history.
 I was watching my niece—she was napping and I was half asleep on the couch.
 I heard a groan escape the television and crawl its way up my toes, my spine, my brain.
 The television identified the sound so I didn’t have to—Bigfoot, Sasquatch, the wild man of the woods.
+I now had Bigfoot on the brain.

 I live in a wooded area, grew up camping and exploring the wilderness with my sisters, picking huckleberries beneath a canopy of pine.
 We looked for bears and snakes, never dreaming that what lurked in the shadows, particularly in the space between day and darkness, that particular almost black, was a Bigfoot.
 Maybe a family of them, just like us.